Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 ### Declarative restore

-If you need to roll back, change the DB-less Kong instance back to the original version, validate the declarative config, then sync it back with your Kong instance.
+If you need to roll back, change the DB-less {{site.base_gateway}} instance back to the original version, validate the declarative config, then sync it back with your {{site.base_gateway}} instance.

 1. Check that {{site.base_gateway}} is online: